dereksong01/kabbage/README.md

 4) Implement each method (incrementally)
 5) Create or borrow a driver to test functionality

-* Our Deque is a double linked node based because it allowed the coder more freedom to how each implemented method wold work, instead of borrowing the builtin methods in the java API.
+* Our Deque is a double linked node based because it allowed the coder more freedom to control how each implemented method would work, instead of borrowing the built-in methods in the java API.
 In addition, it allowed for O(1) runtime for most methods, since working with the front and the end is independent of the other nodes.

 ## Methods to implement (in ascending order):
 - isEmpty()